laminas/laminas-mvc-skeleton/README.md

 At this point, you can visit http://localhost:8080 to see the site running.

-You can also run commands such as composer from the image.
+You can also run commands such as `composer` in the container.
 The container environment is named "laminas" so you will pass that value to `docker-compose run`: